Uncovering JAPA

 The housing affordability crisis is a prevalent issue for low- and moderate-income renters in the United States.

-While government subsidies can be highly effective, funding limitations have prevented most renters who are eligible for subsidies to receive them.
+While government subsidies can be highly effective, funding limitations have prevented most renters who are eligible for subsidies from receiving them.
 Many of these low-income renters live in small rental properties (SRPs), which consist of unsubsidized and unregulated low-cost rental units — many by choice, others by necessity.

 Although such low rents might be attributed to low-quality construction and undesirable locations, scholars have long argued that the landlords purposely set the rents below market for decent-quality units.
 However, this argument has never been empirically proven and the extent to which owners set rent below the market is unclear.